Which Tea has the Most Caffeine? – An Easy In-Depth Guide 2023

 1) PU-ERH Tea

-PU-ERH tea is mostly found in the regions of China and is considered an aged tea.
+The PU-ERH tea is mostly found in the regions of China and considered as aged tea.
 This tea type has black color to it with a strong earthy flavor and tends to be caffeinated.

-The brewing process of PU-ERH tea plays a vital role in its high caffeine amount.
-It can contain up to 30-100 mg of caffeine per cup.
+The brewing process of the PU-ERH tea plays a vital role in its high caffeine amount.
+It can contain up to 30-100 mg caffeine per cup.

 The preparation time of PU-ERH is almost like black tea.
 The brewing process of the tea includes hot water with a longer steeping period.